On the Multi-Robber Damage Number: Can one cop protect three vertices?

 The final three undamaged vertices are forming a triangle.
 The remaining three robbers can target one undamaged vertex each, approaching them on three disjoint paths.
 If they remain cautions on the approach, one more vertex will clearly get damaged, completing the proof in this case.

-In the case when all the undamaged vertices are in the closed neighborhood of a vertex $x$ that is neither $v_1$ nor $v_2$, we again have a considerably simpler situation to analyse.
-No matter where $x$ is on the graph, at most two coordinated attacks by three robbers towards the neighbors of $x$ are needed to reduce the total number of undamaged vertices to at most two. \end{proof}
+In the case when all the undamaged vertices are in the closed neighborhood of a vertex $x$ that is neither $v_1$ nor $v_2$, we again have a considerably simpler situation to analyze.
+No matter what vertex $x$ is, at most two coordinated attacks by three robbers towards the neighbors of $x$ are needed to reduce the total number of undamaged vertices to at most two. \end{proof}